ordina-jworks/ordina-jworks.github.io/_posts/2016-05-24-SpringIO16-Spring-Rest-Docs.md

 ### Test Tools
 When we want to use Spring REST Docs, we'll have to use one of the test tools.
 Here are the different tools of choice.
 To use these tools we'll have to initialise which document, `Mockmvc` and `ObjectWriter` we'll be using.
-For security there is support for adding filters.

 #### MockMvc
 A lightweight server-less documentation generation by the Spring Framework that has been the default use in Spring REST Docs.